 Unlocking international markets: How UK businesses can expand overseas though different legal agreements

-With increasing economic conditions prevailing within the UK, more business are relying on or considering international markets to grow; with findings suggesting 28% of UK businesses are considering international expansion within the next three years to contribute to their revenue.
+With increasing economic conditions prevailing within the UK, more businesses are relying on or considering international markets to grow; with findings suggesting 28% of UK businesses are considering international expansion within the next three years to contribute to their revenue.
 International markets are becoming particularly attractive post-Brexit, where UK businesses are now subject to increased ‘red tape’ and unfavourable trading conditions making it costlier and harder for businesses in many sectors to export.

 Jacob Prior